 High folic acid intake may mask a vitamin B12 deficiency.

-Your body uses folate and vitamin B12 very similarly, meaning that a deficiency in either can result in similar symptoms.
+Your body uses folate and vitamin B12 similarly, meaning that a deficiency in either can cause similar symptoms.

 High intakes of folic acid may mask a vitamin B12 deficiency.
 In turn, this could increase your risk of brain and nervous system damage.

 Excess folic acid intake may speed age-related mental decline, particularly in people with low vitamin B12 levels.